It’s never too late to start a pension – but if you’re in your 50s, you should act quickly.

 Reviewing your pension contributions and seeing that your pension plan will return enough for you to live comfortably in retirement is vital.

 If you haven’t started a pension or maybe want to start a better private one, you can still do so when in your 50s.
-There are many reasons to do so, not least is that you’ll have a comfortable retirement.
+There are many reasons to do so – the most obvious being that you’ll be able to enjoy your retirement.

 It’s never too late to start a pension in your working life, and the benefits will be seen when you eventually retire.
 We all want to live a long life, and after spending over 40 years at work, we want to do so in good health and have plenty of fun.

-Five reasons to start a pension late in your working life are:
+Here are five reasons to start a pension late in your working life:

 You can maximise your pension when starting at 50 by being smart with contributions.
 There are savings to be made on tax and other salary deductions, and if you can steer them into your pension, you’ll reap the benefits when you retire.

-Obviously, if you want to get the best possible pension and if only starting when you turn 50, you will need to make the maximum contributions.
+Obviously, you want to get the best possible pension.
+And if you are only starting when you turn 50, you will need to maximise your contributions.
 Depending on your job, you could have another 15 to 18 years of earning a salary to make those contributions.

 By making your maximum tax-deductible pension contribution each year, which only increases as you get older, you can build a nice pot for retirement.
 A contribution of more than €1200 per month, after claiming the tax relief, for 18 years could give you that €800,000 pot and a comfortable retirement.